Ikarthikmb/gardener-groot/README.md

 | --------------------------------------------------------------------------------------------------- |

 The plants are like all the other living organisms, they take care of themselves and sometimes dry while unable to help themselves.
 Someone external has to look after those like a gardener does.
-This project is built using Raspberry Pi.
+This project is built using Raspberry Pi which acts as a Gardener.

 The device collects the sensor value from all the inputs and updates the row of `database-groot.csv` file for every 30 seconds.
 Alternatively, runs the motions detection code for every 2 seconds, any motion identified will be emailed to the authorised person.
 All the data is logged to to the file named `database-groot.csv` and is emailed for every hour and also when the execution is stopped.